Published: March 28, 2019

 Which one should you choose to develop a marketplace app?
 Let’s think!

-Some Startups, when it comes to choosing the way of developing marketplace apps, decide on non-native options.
+Some Startups choose non-custom options when it comes to choosing the way of developing marketplace apps.
 These are either SaaS or ready-made solutions.
 While they’re rather fast and often don’t require any technical knowledge, don’t expect many customization possibilities and outstanding quality.

-They are easy to set up but offer quite limited possibilities to customize your Customer Experience and make a Product that would look fresh and unique for your specific market.
+It is easy to set up but offers quite limited possibilities when it comes to customizing your Customer Experience and making a Product that will look fresh and unique for your specific market.

 Another option is to use app builders like OpenCart, Magneto, Durpal or any similar one.
 They weren’t designed specifically for marketplace app development but have some extensions that let you set up a marketplace.